 Operational Flow Order

-If any of the events described in section 9.1(a) to (g) occurs, First Gas may give a Shipper an Operational Flow Order, upon receipt of which that Shipper shall use its best endeavours to comply with such Operational Flow Order in the shortest practicable time consistent with (where relevant) the safe shut down of affected plant.
-First Gas will minimise the period of curtailment stipulated in an Operational Flow Order to the extent practicable.
+Subject to section 9.5, if any of the events described in section 9.1(a) to (f) occurs, First Gas may give a Shipper an Operational Flow Order, and that Shipper shall use its best endeavours to comply with that OFO in the shortest practicable time consistent with (where relevant) the safe shut down of affected plant.
+First Gas will minimise the period of curtailment stipulated in an OFO to the extent practicable.
+First Gas will publish each OFO on OATIS.

+First Gas acknowledges that the Interconnected Party at a Receipt Point or Dedicated Delivery Point may be better able to control the flow of Gas than any Shipper using that point.
+Where it has the right to do so under an Interconnection Agreement, First Gas will issue an Operational Flow to the Interconnected Party at a Receipt Point or Dedicated Delivery Point, and not to the Shipper(s) using that point.

 Critical Contingency

-First Gas may instruct any Shipper to curtail its injection of Gas (or its ability to inject Gas) at any Receipt Point or its take of Gas (or its ability to take Gas) at any Delivery Point as required to comply with the CCM Regulations, without incurring any liability to that Shipper.
+First Gas may instruct any Shipper to curtail its injection of Gas at any Receipt Point or its take of Gas at any Delivery Point (or its ability to inject or take Gas) as required to comply with the CCM Regulations, without incurring any liability to that Shipper.

 Failure to Comply

-Each Shipper agrees that in the event it fails to comply with an Operational Flow Order:
+Each Shipper agrees that if it fails to comply with an Operational Flow Order:

-First Gas may curtail the Shipper’s injection and/or take of Gas itself, or procure that the relevant Interconnected Party does so; and
+First Gas may curtail the Shipper’s injection and/or take of Gas itself; and

-the Shipper shall indemnify First Gas for any Loss incurred by First Gas that results from that failure to comply and the limitation set out in section 16.1 shall not apply in respect of the Shipper’s indemnity.
+the Shipper shall indemnify First Gas for any Loss incurred by First Gas that results from that failure to comply and the limitation set out in section 16.1 shall not apply in respect of the Shipper’s liability under this indemnity.

 Rebate of Charges